-Most recently, in the fall of 2012, Mr. Busch obtained a federal court jury verdict in favor of his client, Alvert Music, for more than $2 million, together with a finding of willful copyright infringement, against the Defendant record company, in a case involving an interplay of bankruptcy and copyright issues.
+In the fall of 2012, Mr. Busch obtained a federal court jury verdict in favor of his client, Alvert Music, for more than $2 million, together with a finding of willful copyright infringement, against the Defendant record company, in a case involving an interplay of bankruptcy and copyright issues.

-In addition to copyright, intellectual property, and entertainment litigation, Mr. Busch has successfully represented numerous clients in federal court in commercial litigation cases across the country.
+In addition to copyright, intellectual property, and entertainment litigation, Mr. Busch has successfully represented numerous clients in Federal Court in commercial litigation cases across the country.
 Mr. Busch served as lead counsel in a bad faith insurance action against Travelers’ Insurance Company in the Northern District of California, in which the jury returned a verdict in favor of Mr. Busch's client, and against Travelers’ Insurance Company, including a punitive damage award of more than $4 million.
 Mr. Busch also obtained a punitive damage award in favor of his client in a malicious breach of contract action tried in Federal Court in the Northern District of Ohio.
 Mr. Busch also represented Tribune Company in a 600 defendant civil racketeering action in the Southern District of New York in which the defendants were accused of conspiring to file fraudulent workers' compensation claims.
 That case was settled prior to trial.

-For his work on the F.B.T. case, and other litigation successes, Mr. Busch was named one of the top 100 entertainment Power Lawyers by The Hollywood Reporter in 2012, and named to Billboard Magazine’s 2012 Power 100 list of the most influential people in the music business.
+For his work on the F.B.T. case, and other litigation successes, including the recent "Blurred Lines" case, Mr. Busch was named one of the top 100 Entertainment Power Lawyers by The Hollywood Reporter in each of 2012, 2013, 2014, and 2015, and Variety Magazine's 2015 Power 50 list of the top 50 entertainment lawyers in the country.
+Mr. Busch was also named to Billboard Magazine’s 2012 Power 100 list of the most influential people in the music business.
 Mr. Busch has also been featured, on numerous occasions, as one of the best 150 lawyers in Tennessee in Business Tennessee magazine.